bobpoekert/dynajot-sync/doc/notes.md

 ### dom.js

-    not sure what this is, interface to id from the dom and helper functions for common dom operations?
+    interface for dynajot id's to the dom and helper functions for dom manipulation

 ### enact.js
 Apply changes received to the user's dom nodes